 Are you a hard-working aspirational lawyer looking to fast-track to a Partner position?
-Sam Walters, Director of Legal Recruitment at Robert Walters, shares five key tips to help you on your way to becoming a Partner by the time you are 35.
+Dan Harris, Associate Director of Legal Recruitment at Robert Walters, shares five key tips to help you on your way to becoming a Partner by the time you are 35.

 Understand your firm’s expectations

 Understanding from the outset the progression framework in place at your law firm enables you to map out your route to partnership straight away.